 What is an Equated Monthly Installment (EMI)?

 An equated monthly installment (EMI) is a type of payment made by borrowers to lenders on a monthly basis in a fixed amount.
-EMIs cover both the interest and principal amounts.
-After a certain number of EMIs being made, the loan will be fully paid off.
+EMIs include both the interest and principal amounts.
+After a certain number of EMIs are made, the loan will be fully paid off.

 - Equated monthly installments (EMIs) are the fixed monthly payments that borrowers make to lenders to pay down their loans.

-- Each EMI is composed of an interest and a principal repayment, with the payment amount and contribution determined by the total loan principal, tenure, and interest rate.
+- Each EMI is composed of an interest and a principal component, with each amount determined based on the outstanding loan principal, term, and interest rate.

-- The reducing-balance EMI calculates interest based on the remaining loan outstanding, which leads to gradually reducing interest payments over time.
+- The reducing-balance EMI calculates interest based on the remaining loan outstanding, which leads to shrinking interest payments over time.

-- The flat-rate EMI calculates interest payments based on the total loan amount, despite the reducing balance outstanding, which leads to a higher total interest payment than the reducing-balance EMI.
+- The flat-rate EMI calculates interest payments based on the original loan amount, despite the reducing balance outstanding, which leads to a higher total interest payment than the reducing-balance EMI.

 Understanding Equated Monthly Installments